kubeslice/worker-operator/README.md

 ```

 2. Adjust `VERSION` variable in the Makefile to change the docker tag to be built.
 Image is set as `docker.io/aveshasystems/worker-operator:$(VERSION)` in the Makefile.
-Change this if required
+Change this if required.

 ```console
 make docker-build
 ```

-### Running local image on Kind
+### Running the Local Image on Kind Cluster

-1. You can load the operator on your Kind cluster with the below command
+1. You can load the operator on your Kind cluster with the below command.

 ```console
 kind load docker-image <my-custom-image>:<unique-tag> --name <cluster-name>